What is a Stopover and how does it work?

 The Stopover is the perfect way to get a 2-in-1 country deal when traveling over the Atlantic and there are so many different ways to do it.
 Let us talk you through it!

-These two airlines are Icelandic airlines and fly to all over Europe, Canada, to Israel and North-America.
-Wow air will soon start flying to Asia.
+This airline company is Icelandic airline and flies to all over Europe, Canada, to Israel and North-America.

 Iceland Stopover Itinerary